wangwenx190/dynamic-desktop/README.md

 - The CPU and memory usage will increase enormously if you are using software decoding
 - It would be nice if you update your graphics card driver to the latest version
 - It's not recommended to run this tool in virtual machines, because the graphics card drivers of virtual machines are usually out-dated and even not completed.
+- If there is no picture but sound in the video, please switch the hardware decoding algorithm or just use software decoding

 ## Compilation
 - Download [Qt5](http://download.qt.io/archive/qt/) and install it.